Azure/Azure-Sentinel/Watchlists/Templates/Watchlists Template Guidance.md

 ### Specifics

-The Watchlist template contains a few items that are required for it to work:
+The Watchlist template contains a two items that are required for it to work:

 Workspace Name: The workspace name is required so that ARM knows the workspace that Azure Sentinel is using.
 This is used for deploying the content and function to the workspace.

-Watchlist Alias: Name for the Watchlist in both Azure Sentinel and in the workspace when calling it via function.
-This should reflect what the Watchlist is for.

 SearchKey Value: Title of a column that will be used for performing lookups and joins with other tables.
 It is recommended to choose the a column that will be the most used for joins and lookups.